giftyhq/gifty-php/README.md

 `composer require gifty/gifty-php`

 ## Getting Started
-Before starting it is recommended to read the documentation of the underlying [Gifty API](https://docs.gifty.nl/api) where all possible options to include are described.
+Before starting, it is recommended to read the documentation of the underlying [Gifty API](https://docs.gifty.nl/api) where all possible options to include are described.

 Initializing the client and performing an API call is done as follows.